jhc13/taggui/README.md

 `Masking strategy`:
 Select how the _include_ and _exclude_ masks are applied.
 They can be completely ignored, replace the image content, or, when the image format supports transparency, make that part of the image transparent.
+You can also opt to get separate masking files.
 The replacement content, or with _replace_ the invisible content hidden by the transparency, is defined by _Masked content_.